ktwigg2/generation-mini-project/README.md

 ---

-## How the requirements were met:
+## How the requirements have been met:

 - The app is able to maintain, update, and delete a collection of products, couriers, and orders, and the data is able to be persisted and saved in a retrievable format

-## Requirements that were not met:
+## Requirements that have not yet been met:

 - Unit testing was meant to be used to guarantee the client's requirements, but unfortunately I've not been able to implement it yet
 - While the data is able to be persisted an dsave din a retrievable format, it is unfortunately not in the form of a database but rather CSV files